socketry/async/guides/getting-started/readme.md

 end
 ~~~

-An {ruby Async::Task} runs using a {ruby Fiber} and blocking operations e.g. `sleep`, `read`, `write` yield control until the operation can complete.
+A {ruby Async::Task} runs using a {ruby Fiber} and blocking operations e.g. `sleep`, `read`, `write` yield control until the operation can complete.
 When a blocking operation yields control, it means another fiber can execute, giving the illusion of simultaneous execution.

 ### When should I use `Async`?

 You should use `Async` when you desire explicit concurrency in your program.
 That means you want to run multiple tasks at the same time, and you want to be able to wait for the results of those tasks.

-- You should use `Async` when you want to perform network operations, such as HTTP requests, or database queries concurrently.
+- You should use `Async` when you want to perform network operations concurrently, such as HTTP requests or database queries.
 - You should use `Async` when you want to process independent requests concurrently, such as a web server.
 - You should use `Async` when you want to handle multiple connections concurrently, such as a chat server.

 You should consider the boundary around your program and the request handling.
-For example, one task per operation, request or conection, is usually appropriate.
+For example, one task per operation, request or connection, is usually appropriate.

 ### Waiting for Results